becheng/serverlessnotifications/README.md

 - Submited chats are saved to CosmosDB.
 - A CosmosDB consistency level has been configured that works with Azure Search.
-- All saved chats are searchable.
+- All saved chats are searchable with low latency, i.e is searable as soon as it's saved.
-- A minimal set of of REST apis using Azure Functions that will do a search based on the inputted keywords and return its results as a json.

 ## Getting started